vuejs-translations/docs-cs/src/guide/scaling-up/testing.md

 ### Recommendation {#recommendation-1}

-- [Vitest](https://vitest.dev/) for components or composables that render headlessly (e.g. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse).
+- [Vitest](https://vitest.dev/) for components or composables that render headlessly (např. the [`useFavicon`](https://vueuse.org/core/useFavicon/#usefavicon) function in VueUse).
 Components and DOM can be tested using [@testing-library/vue](https://testing-library.com/docs/vue-testing-library/intro).

 - [Cypress Component Testing](https://on.cypress.io/component) for components whose expected behavior depends on properly rendering styles or triggering native DOM events.
 Can be used with Testing Library via [@testing-library/cypress](https://testing-library.com/docs/cypress-testing-library/intro).

 The main differences between Vitest and browser-based runners are speed and execution context.
-In short, browser-based runners, like Cypress, can catch issues that node-based runners, like Vitest, cannot (e.g. style issues, real native DOM events, cookies, local storage, and network failures), but browser-based runners are *orders of magnitude slower than Vitest* because they do open a browser, compile your stylesheets, and more.
+In short, browser-based runners, like Cypress, can catch issues that node-based runners, like Vitest, cannot (např. style issues, real native DOM events, cookies, local storage, and network failures), but browser-based runners are *orders of magnitude slower than Vitest* because they do open a browser, compile your stylesheets, and more.
 Cypress is a browser-based runner that supports component testing.
 Please read [Vitest's comparison page](https://vitest.dev/guide/comparisons.html#cypress) for the latest information comparing Vitest and Cypress.

 ### Mounting Libraries {#mounting-libraries}